More on PTTD:

-The tibialis posterior muscle comes from behind the shin bone (tibia) and runs into a tendon that passes behind the bony bit on the inside of the ankle (medial malleolus).
-The function of Tibialis Posterior is to plantar flex the ankle - point the foot down and also to invert the foot - turn the sole of the foot inwards.
+The tibialis posterior muscle originates from behind the shin bone or tibia and runs into a tendon that passes behind the bony bit on the inside of the ankle called the medial malleolus.
+The function of tibialis posterior is to plantar flex the ankle or point the foot down and also to invert the foot orturn the sole of the foot inwards.

-There is some confusion between this condition and that of Tibialis Posterior Tendinopathy and the terms are often used interchangeably.
-The true meanings of these conditions are slightly different.
-Tibialis posterior tendinopathy is just that - a degenerative, painful injury to the tendon of the Tibialis Posterior.
-Posterior Tibial Syndrome is slightly different.
-It is a dysfunction of the muscle, resulting in a fallen arch, or flat feet.
+There is sometimes confusion between this condition and that of tibialis posterior tendinopathy and the terms are often used interchangeably.
+The true meanings of these conditions are slightly different however.
+Tibialis posterior tendinopathy is just that a degenerative, painful injury to the tendon of the tibialis posterior.
+Posterior tibial syndrome is slightly different and is a dysfunction of the muscle, resulting in a fallen arch, or flat feet.

 Because the Tibialis Posterior muscle is responsible for inverting the foot, if it is not working correctly, then this causes the arch of the foot to flatten when we stand, walk or run.
-This can cause further injury problems such as plantar fasciitis.
+The fallen arch or flat feet can then cause further injury problems such as plantar fasciitis.

 Treatment of PTTD

 Treatment of any associated conditions such as tibialis posterior tendinopathy is important.
 If the injury is painful or acute then rest and application of ice or cold therapy can reduce pain, inflammation and swelling.